oznu/docker-unms/README.md

 # Docker UNMS

-This is a all-in-one Alpine Linux based Docker image for running the [Ubiquiti Network Management System](https://unms.com/).
+This is an all-in-one Alpine Linux based Docker image for running the [Ubiquiti Network Management System](https://unms.com/).
 This image contains all the components required to run [UNMS](https://unms.com/) in a single container and uses the [s6-overlay](https://github.com/just-containers/s6-overlay) for process management.

 This image will run on most platforms that support Docker including [Docker for Mac](https://www.docker.com/docker-mac), [Docker for Windows](https://www.docker.com/docker-windows), Synology DSM and Raspberry Pi boards.